Azure/iot-identity-service/docs/develop-an-agent.md

 #### **Step 4**: Create the full connection string

 The device may have been configured to connect directly to IoT Hub, or it may be connecting via a gateway.
 It's direct if the `gatewayHost` obtained previously in **Step 1** is the same as the `hubName`.
-If they differ then connection string should use the gateway host name.
+If they differ, then connection string should use the gateway host name.

 ```bash
 # Note that the 'SharedAccessSignature' appears both in the connection string and in the value for it.